ftravers/missing-links/om-next-tutorial.md

     2  [props]: {:user/authenticated false}
     3  [default reader]: :user/authenticated env:target :remote

-In line: 1, the query of the component is run before the component is first loaded.
+In line: nil the query of the component is run before the component is first loaded.

 In line: 2, as the component is rendered we dump the react